aalias01/hvac-equipment-health/README.md

 - ASHRAE meters are building-level, so "unit" here means a building's chilled-water system, not an individual compressor.
 The physics features still apply, but a real deployment would use equipment-level telemetry.
 - Anomaly detection is unsupervised; there are no ground-truth failure labels in this dataset to compute precision or recall against.
-- The API runs on Render's free tier; the first request after idle can take around a minute to cold-start.
+- The shared Hugging Face CPU Space sleeps after extended inactivity; the first request to this route can take a moment while the service wakes and loads its models.

 ## Deployment

-Backend: push to GitHub, then Render > Blueprint > connect the repo (`render.yaml` does the rest).
-Frontend: connect the repo on Vercel with root directory `frontend/`.
-After both deploy, update `API_BASE` in `app.js` and `allow_origins` in `api/main.py`.
+From the portfolio workspace, run `bash portfolio_ml_api/scripts/sync_from_portfolio.sh`, commit the changes in `portfolio_ml_api`, and push its `main` branch.
+GitHub Actions deploys the shared Hugging Face Docker Space.
+This service is mounted at `/hvac`.
+Vercel serves `frontend/` at the live demo URL.

 ## Project structure